 Sometimes life gets in the way.
-It prevents you from meeting your responsibilities as a business owner or the director of a charitable organisation.
-It happens, and if you find yourself behind on your taxes (or maybe you’ve never filed a tax return), it’s always best to get caught up then try your best to stay on top of things.
+It prevents you from meeting your responsibilities as a business owner or the director of a charitable organization.
+It happens.
+If you are behind on your corporate taxes (or maybe you’ve never filed a corporate tax return), it’s always best to get caught up then try your best to stay on top of things.

 The Canada Revenue Agency (CRA) has a number of programs available to help make getting caught up a little easier.

 The CRA Voluntary Disclosure Program provides an opportunity for taxpayers to correct a misfiled return or file a return that was never filed.
 While taxes and interest on late payments are still due, under this program, the CRA will waive penalties that would normally arise.

 The taxpayer relief program helps taxpayers that may find themselves in special circumstances.
 You can use this program if you were unable to file your tax returns due to something outside your control such as a fire or flood.

 The Canada Revenue Agency assesses taxpayer relief on a case-by-case basis.
 If your application for taxpayer relief is accepted, the CRA may waive interest and penalties, however, any tax owing will remain your responsibility.
 Taxes are a fact of life that provide for a number of public benefits.
 There really is no way to avoid those!

 The CRA is pretty reasonable when it comes to setting up payment plans if you find yourself unable to pay the full balance of tax owing.

 The purpose of this program is to help you stay on track in the first place.
 Taxpayers are encouraged to file their tax returns voluntarily.
 If they fail to do so, the CRA has a right to enforce compliance under the Canadian Income Tax Act.
 Compliance can be enforced by the CRA by demanding returns, initiating field visits, and/or assessing an amount owing.